 Trainings for workers are carried out before any operation is done.
 Workers are also trained in basic first aid; first aid kits are always available in all workers camps, work sites and offices.
 Workers are provided with the necessary PPE for the various field operations.
-A workers' clinic has been established to cater for all casual workers healthcare while all Management staff are covered by AAR health insurance.
-HIV/AIDS sensitization and Voluntary Counseling and testing on site for the workers is done periodically,
+A workers' clinic has been established and caters for all casual workers healthcare while all Management staff are covered by AAR health insurance.
+HIV/AIDS sensitization and Voluntary Counseling and testing on site for the workers is done periodically, Safe male circumcision to 316 people comprising members of the community and continental forests workers was done at the health centre.

-Overall regarding health and safety, between the period 2011-2013 the company has had a 30% improvement in health and safety.
-Today we stand at 80% compliance to health and safety issues
+Overall regarding health and safety, between the period 2011-2014 the company has had a 40% improvement in health and safety.
+Today we stand at 90% compliance to health and safety issues

 Grievances from the workers and the community are handled as they unfold.
-Over 20 grievances from the workers have been successfully handled in the last 24 months.
-Also 8 grievances from the community against the company have successfully been handled.
-On the other hand, two grievances from the company against the community have been successfully handled through the same system.
+Over 50 grievances from the workers have been successfully handled in the last 12 months.
+Also 45 grievances from the community against the company have been received and 41 successfully handled.
+On the other hand, 11 grievances from the company against the community have been received and all successfully handled through the same system.